rust-lang/rust-forge/src/release/issue-triaging.md

 - [`PG-*`]: Specifies the project groups that this issue is relevant to, for example the `PG-exploit-mitigations`.
 - [`C-*`]: Specifies the category of the label, for example a bug, tracking issue or discussion
     - `A-diagnostics` issues usually don't have any `C-*` label.
-    - Also note `C-optimization` for missed compiler optimizations.
+    - `C-optimization` for missed compiler optimizations.
+    - `C-defective-hardware` for hardware bugs that are beyond our control.
+    - `C-external-bug` for software bugs that affect us but we don't have direct control over, but is worth tracking from our side.
 - [`O-*`]: For target-specific issues, specifies the compile target[^1] or compile target family (most notably the platform, i.e., the architecture or operating system).
 For example `O-macos`, `O-aarch64`, `O-windows`, `O-windows-msvc`.
 - [`A-*`]: The areas that the issue is relevant to, for example `A-linkage`, `A-patterns`, `A-diagnostics`.
 - [`L-*`]: When the issue concerns a specific lint.
+    - `L-false-positive` if the lint fires on a case that it should not have fired on.
+    - `L-false-negative` if the lint misses a case where it should have fired on.
 - [`F-*`]: When the issue concerns a specific (usually unstable, usually language) feature.
 - [`-Z*`]: When the issue concerns a specific unstable `-Z` compiler flag.
 - `requires-nightly`: This issue is not relevant to the stable compiler